Seaholm District Apartments: Downtown Austin’s Most Price-Diverse Neighborhood

 Pros

-- AMLI Management — large company, generally responsive to maintenance requests
+• AMLI Management — big company, generally keeps up with maintenance tickets

 Cons

-- Building and interiors feel dated for a 2008 property — the amenities haven’t kept pace with the neighborhood
+• Building and interiors feel dated for a 2008 property — the neighborhood grew up around it, but the building didn’t grow with it

 Overall Thoughts